bitaddict-ab/arassync/README.md

 #### Other guidelines

-To get consistent logging and automated error handling, server methods should inherit ArasMethod and use the custom ApplyXXX methods.
+To get good and consistent logging and automated error handling, server methods should inherit ArasMethod and use the custom ApplyXXX methods.

 ### Who do I talk to? ###